MuhammadAsir/Handwritten-Digit-Classification-MNIST-PyTorch-MLP/README.md

 ---

-## 🚀 Usage
+## Usage

 1. Clone the repo:
    ```bash
    git clone https://github.com/<your-username>/mnist-mlp-pytorch.git
    cd mnist-mlp-pytorch
    ```
-2. Make sure the `.npy` data files are in the project directory (or update the paths in the notebook).
+2. Ensure the `.npy` data files are in the project directory (or update the paths in the notebook).
 3. Open the notebook:
    ```bash
    jupyter notebook Hand_written_digit.ipynb